 The first diagram shows how P&S works with a multi-store shop system with one database.
 When the event is triggered, Publisher checks if the entity has information about a store.
 Depending on the result, it sends a message to the sync queue or the store.
 Since

-spy_product_abstract_storage has a store column which defines entity and store relation, ProductAbstract goes to two different store sync queues .
+spy_product_abstract_storage has a store column, which defines entity and store relation, ProductAbstract goes to two different store sync queues.
 URL doesn’t have any store, so Publisher sends it only to the default store (the store which Zed is running).
-To send URL to other stores, you need to define a QueuePool.
+To send a URL to other stores, you need to define a QueuePool.
 The Queue Pool is designed to allow messages to be sent to several queues.
 The synchronization process is using SynchronizationPool to get the list of the queues for sending the messages.
 In this example, URL will be sent to DE and AT as these queues are defined in the

 The second diagram shows the same thing for a shop with one store per database.
 Everything is processed in an isolated store environment and nothing is shared among the stores.

 Multi-Store Product Abstract Within AT + DE

-Let’s say that product abstract is a multi-store entity and URL is a global entity (URL does not contain any store specific part).
+Let’s say that a product abstract is a multi-store entity and URL is a global entity (URL does not contain any store-specific part).
 In this case, Publisher can specify the stores in which the abstract product will appear, however, its URL will be the same for all the specified stores.

 Setting up a multi-store entity: